 Lack of Control Over Private Investment Funds and Other Portfolio Investments.
 Once the Adviser has selected a Private Investment Fund, a Public REIT or Other Investment Vehicle, the Adviser will have no control over the investment decisions made by any such Underlying Fund.
 Although the Fund and the Adviser will regularly evaluate each Underlying Fund and its manager to determine whether their respective investment programs are consistent with the Fund's investment objective, the Adviser will not have any control over the investments made by any Underlying Fund.
 Even though the Underlying Funds are subject to certain constraints, the managers may change aspects of their investment strategies.
 The managers may do so at any time (for example, such change may occur immediately after providing the Adviser with the quarterly unaudited financial information for a Private Investment Fund).
 The Adviser may reallocate the Fund's investments among the Underlying Funds, but the Adviser's ability to do so may be constrained by the withdrawal limitations imposed by the Underlying Funds, which may prevent the Fund from reacting rapidly to market changes should an Underlying Fund fail to effect portfolio changes consistent with such market changes and the demands of the Adviser.
-Such withdrawal limitations may also restrict the Adviser's ability to terminate investments in Underlying Funds that are poorly performing or have otherwise had adverse changes.
-The Adviser will be dependent on information provided by the Underlying Fund's investment portfolio in accordance with its investment objective.
+Such withdrawal limitations may also restrict the Adviser's ability to terminate investments in Underlying Fund, including quarterly unaudited financial statements, which if inaccurate, could adversely affect the Adviser's ability to manage the Fund's investment portfolio in accordance with its investment objective.
 By investing in the Fund, a shareholder will not be deemed to be an investor in any Underlying Fund and will not have the ability to exercise any rights attributable to an investor in any such Underlying Fund related to their investment.